Harpersville, Alabama: 2000 Census

-The article also listed that two people died while in custody waiting to pay off their debt to the Harpersville Traffic Court.

 School

 The town of Harpersville does not have public schools within town limits.
 All public matriculated students attend schools in the adjacent town of Vincent.

 Coosa Valley Academy, part of the Alabama Independent School Association, serves as one of the private schools in the town of Harpersville.
 The doors of the school first opened in 1970 where it has served the community for 50 years.
 The School's mission statement says, "The vision of Coosa Valley Academy is to provide a college preparatory education in a safe and orderly Christian environment that will instill in each student the desire to fulfill his or her greatest academic potential while encouraging mutual respect among students and staff in order to prepare well-rounded individuals for success in life".
 Education is available for students in grades from Pre-Kindergarten through Twelfth grade.
 Dual enrollment programs are available for students in grades 10-12 allowing them the opportunity to take online classes at Troy University to earn college credits.
 A variety of clubs are available for student participation consisting of Athletics, Beta Club, Cheerleading Squad, Dance Team, Fellowship of Christian Athletes, History Club, Spanish Club, Student Government Association, and Ignite Club.
 Athletics available are baseball, basketball, football, soccer, softball, and volleyball.
 The current enrollment at Coosa Valley Academy stands at 250 students under supervision of 22 teachers.
 The student teacher ratio stands at 11:1 which grants educators the ability to work closely with the students.